 Goalies must play a minimum of three (3) regular season games to be eligible for post season play.
-Goalies may be brought up from a lower division to play, but you re not able to bring goalies down from a higher division.
+Goalies may be brought up from a lower division to play, but are not permitted to play down.

 eg: You can bring a goalie from: C up to B